failmap/failmap/docs/source/topics/usage/scanning_policy.md

 ## Decency
-Failmap scans a lot of domains, subdomains and ulitmately endpoints.
+Web Security Map scans a lot of domains, subdomains and ulitmately endpoints.
 It tries to do so with minimum contact, as to never interfere with operations.

-Failmap does not publish issues that can lead to additional risk for either organizations as for users of those websites.
+Web Security Map does not publish issues that can lead to additional risk for either organizations as for users of those websites.
 Any more severe issues are handled on a case by case base using responsible disclosure.

 ## Extra scans
-Admins of failmap may choose to run any scan at any moment.
+Admins of Web Security Map may choose to run any scan at any moment.
 For example when handling tickets or on request by the organization (a re-scan).
 This doesn't happen too often.